-During the 2013 fiscal year, the Board held 5 regularly scheduled meetings and 4 special meetings.
-During the 2013 fiscal year, no director attended less than 75% of the total of the Board meetings and the meetings of the Committees on which he or she served.
+As of the 2014 Annual Meeting of Stockholders, there were 13 members of the Board of Directors.
+During the 2014 fiscal year, the Board held five regularly scheduled meetings and one special meeting.
+During the 2014 fiscal year, no director attended less than 75% of the total of the Board meetings and the meetings of the Committees on which he or she served.

 The Guidelines provide that non-executive directors meet in executive session regularly following Board meetings.
 The Company's Non-Executive Chairman, Mr. Cosgrove, presides at these sessions.
 Also, pursuant to the Company's Bylaws, Mr. Cosgrove has been designated as an "alternate member" of all Committees to replace any absent or disqualified members of a Committee.
-Mr. Muller voluntarily resigned as an alternate committee member to address concerns of proxy advisory firms that they would not consider him independent for purposes of the Board's Committees until three years following the closing of the GenOn Energy, Inc. (GenOn) merger due to his role as Chief Executive Officer of GenOn.
-As previously stated, the Board has determined that Mr. Muller is independent under the Guidelines and the listing standards of the NYSE.

 Directors are encouraged to attend the Annual Meetings of Stockholders.
-All of the directors attended the 2013 Annual Meeting.
+All of the directors attended the 2014 Annual Meeting of Stockholders.